Fabrizio-Caruso/CROSS-LIB/README.md

 - "make zx81_targets" builds all ZX81 binaries ((different versions of the game for different memory configurations and different graphics configurations such as WRX hi-res)

 ### Compile a specific target
-For this you currently need to look inside the Makefile to have the exact target name to use with the "make" command.
+For this you currently need to look inside the Makefile file to have the exact target name to use with the "make" command.

 Examples:
 - "make c64" builds a Commodore 64 binary